Dayan-Zhanchi/aoc/days/README.md

 From the picture it can be seen that the edges we are looking for are `{rrl, pcs}, {lcm, ddl}, {qnd, mbk}`.
 So just remove these edges from the graph and multiply the number of the nodes in the two components, that's the answer.

+In hindsight, realized that it suffices to use [nx.minimum_edge_cut()](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.connectivity.cuts.minimum_edge_cut.html) to get the answer, that way don't have to hardcode it or even look at the graph.

 As this was the first year I've ever completed aoc, I was genuinely surprised to see that there was only one star for the final day.
 That was a nice fitting Christmas gift at the end of aoc.